 - 1. Ensure all AC power (i.e., shorepower or generator) is removed from the inverter's input. - 2.
 Press and hold the Power ON/OFF pushbutton. - 3.
-Watch the Charging/Inverting Status LED.
-After approximately 10 seconds it should come on and flash rapidly to indicate the inverter has reset.
+Watch the Charging/Inverting Status LED, after approximately 10 seconds it should come on and flash rapidly to indicate the inverter has reset.
 The Status LED will go off after the pushbutton is released.

-Figure 4-1, Performing an Inverter Reset
+Figure 4-1, Power Reset

-4.5 Performing a Power Reset
+4.4 Performing a Power Reset